thecodeteam/ecs-cf-service-broker/README.md

 #### File system enabled service instances
 In order to use volume services once the prerequisites above are satisfied, your service instances must be created with `file-accessible` set to true.
-This can be set either in the service plan exposed from your service catalog, or manually by the user during service instance creation:
+This can be set either in the service or service plan exposed from your service catalog, or manually by the user during service instance creation:

 ```bash
 cf create-service ecs-bucket 5gb mybucket -c '{"file-accessible":true}'